learnforpractice/pyeos/README.md

 ```
 'PW5JCWXaGkA15s6th6AWCabHewuGASAtrUJjTWoL1Ybx6sG9QzrSb'
 ```
-You can see you wallet now.
+You can see your wallet now.
 The * behind mywallet means the wallet is unlocked.

 ```
 wallet.list_wallets()